Reduce refunds & improve customer satisfaction with 5 simple strategies!

 What kind of refund policy is best?

-Well, it of course depends on what your selling.
+Well, it of course depends on what you’re selling.
 Creating a policy for a product company is much simpler than for a service company.

 Here are a few suggestions to get you started.